GabrielGuimaraes12/GabrielGuimaraes12/README.md

 ## Seja Bem-vindo

-**GabrielGuimaraes12/GabrielGuimaraes12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 Estou cursando engenharia de software no inatel
 - 🌱 Estudando Python e Java
 - 👯 Contate-me no email: Gabriel.filhagosa@ges.inatel.br